Mahindra EPC Irrigation Ltd Directors Report.

-Your Directors are pleased to present the 36th Annual Report on business and operations of your Company alongwith the audited financial statements and accounts for the year ended 31st March, 2018.
+Your Directors are pleased to present the 37th Annual Report on business and operations of your Company Report alongwith the audited financial statements and accounts for the year ended 31st March, 2019.

 Highlights for the financial year are as under:

 |For the Year ended 31st March, 2019||For the Year ended 31st March, 2018*|

 |Revenue from Operations||260.11||204.81|

 |Profit Before Interest, Depreciation & Tax||21.40||14.00|

 |Profit Before Tax||16.94||10.36|

 |Other Comprehensive Income/ (loss) for the year||(0.07)||0.01|